-For any other Linux distribution you can just download the installer script available in official download page and type in the following command from the target directory.
+For any other Linux distribution, you can just download the installer script available on the official download page and type in the following command from the target directory.
 The file name may be different — so make sure you verify that.

 5. Master PDF Editor [Not FOSS]

 - Add or edit text in a PDF file, insert images, change the size of objects and copy objects from a PDF file to the clipboard

 - Provides powerful annotation tools, such as sticky notes, measuring tools and shapes as well as enhance capabilities such as strike through, underline and highlights

 - Support creation, editing and filling of PDF forms

 - Edit scanned documents and documents containing images